vindimy/chef-altcointip/README.md

 run_list(
   # Run list specifies what Chef should install
-  # You can exclude database and phpmyadmin recipes if you're installing these elsewhere
+  # You can exclude coins, database, and phpmyadmin recipes if you're installing these elsewhere
   'recipe[altcointip::default]',
+  'recipe[altcointip::coins]',
   'recipe[altcointip::database]',
   'recipe[altcointip::phpmyadmin]'
 )